Spring hiking: 7 national parks made for wildflowers, big views, and blue-sky miles

 The Rim Rock Trail, South Rim (2-mile round trip) is a this rim-hugging route connecting the visitor center to the campground, with big overlooks into the canyon’s depths and glimpses of the Gunnison River.

-Warner Point Trail, South Rim (.8 miles one way) is a shorter hike with wide-ranging views with equally beautiful views.
+Warner Point Trail, South Rim (0.8 miles one way) is a shorter hike with wide-ranging views.

 Tip: Conditions can be changeable—bring traction if trails are icy in shaded spots early in the season.

-Lake Mead National Recreation Area (Nevada/Arizona): Hike through history (and tunnels)
+Lake Mead National Recreation Area: Hike through history (and tunnels)

-Lake Mead is famous for water recreation—but spring is also ideal for desert hiking, especially on historic routes with wide-open vistas.
+Lake Mead, located on the border of Nevada and Arizona, is famous for water recreation—but spring is also ideal for desert hiking, especially on historic routes with wide-open vistas.

 The pet-friendly Historic Railroad Tunnel Trail allows you to walk or hike an old railroad bed used during Hoover Dam construction, passing through five massive tunnels with sweeping views of Lake Mead and Boulder Basin.